1. What programs are available and when do they start?

 11. Do I have to speak Chinese before applying?

 No prior Mandarin is required.
-Everyone starts with 4 weeks of Chinese language & culture classes at East China Normal University (ECNU) before you start your internship.
 However, we do notice a requirement for Mandarin in certain industries, such as Finance, Banking, etc.

 12. Where will I live?

-Apartments during your stay in Shanghai : The Benelux Chamber team will connect you with a local agency to provide private housing.
-Typical central-Shanghai studios range 3 000 – 5 000 RMB/month (utilities extra).
+The Benelux Chamber team will connect you with a local agency to provide private housing.
+Typical central-Shanghai studios range 4000 – 6000 RMB/month (utilities extra).

 14. Can I arrange housing before coming to China?

-15. What visa will I receive, and can I travel?
+15. What about the visa and can I travel?

 16. Is the internship legal?

-Yes, the Benelux Chamber of Commerce in China is currently the only foreign chamber with a formal agreement allowing legal internship permits for international students in Shanghai.
+Yes, the Benelux Chamber of Commerce in China is currently the only foreign chamber with a formal agreement with local educational institutions allowing legal internship permits for international students in Shanghai.

 17. What support do I receive on the ground?